|Seat Model||Freedman Gemini (Cloth)

 The 7900-series Novas also feature new lightweight “Gemini” seats from Chicago-based Freedman Seating Company.
 The City and CTA have previously touted the partnership with the local company, which the CTA says has resulted in 50 new jobs.

-On August 12, 2015, the Chicago Transit Board approved the purchase of 125 more Nova buses.
+On August 12, 2015, the Chicago Transit Authority approved the purchase of 125 more Nova buses 8200-8324.
 The $68.5 million purchase will replace nearly 15-year-old first generation Novas, in which it marks the oldest buses in nearly 1,800-vehicle fleet.
 This purchase is also an add-on to a $220 million bus modernization program, in which it will bring the newest fleet up to 425 buses to the transit agency since 2011.
 The 125 buses were bought through federal funds and Chicago Transit Authority bond revenue combined and will be in service in May 2016 according to Chicago Transit Authority and officials.
-However, they have began service on June 4, 2016.
+However, they began service on June 4, 2016.